 What good is your phone if the battery dies?
 If you use your phone hard and don't have the option to charge throughout the day, battery life is your number one priority when shopping for your next phone.
-Thankfully there are several great options that focus on battery life and won't give up halfway through the day.
+Thankfully several great options focus on battery life and won't give up halfway through the day.

-- Our pick: Samsung Galaxy Note 10+
+- Our pick: Samsung Galaxy S20 Ultra

-- Great sans stylus: Samsung Galaxy S10+
+- Great with a stylus: Samsung Galaxy Note 10+

 - Affordable flagship: OnePlus 7T

-- Best for much less: Moto G7 Power
+- Best for much less: Moto G8+

 - Go two days: ASUS ROG Phone 2